Migration and spreading of a droplet driven by a chemical step: Introduction

-In the present study, we consider the fundamental process of droplet motion driven by a chemical step, from the equilibrium state on the hydrophobic side, to a new one on the hydrophilic side.
-The paper is organized as follows. \S~\ref{Sec:Eqn} describes the 2D and 3D problem in the framework of lubrication theory.
-For the 2D problem discussed in \S~\ref{Sec:2D}, two stages are distinguished and solved separately with a matching procedure, which is validated against numerical solutions. \S~\ref{Sec:3D} performs numerical simulations for the 3D case and discusses the 3D effects.
+In the present study, we consider the fundamental process of droplet motion driven by a chemical step, where a droplet on the less hydrophilic region initially contacts the wettability border and subsequently moves to the more hydrophilic region.
+The paper is organized as follows. \S\,\ref{Sec:Eqn} describes the 2D and 3D problem in the framework of lubrication theory.
+For the 2D problem discussed in \S\,\ref{Sec:2D}, two stages are distinguished and solved separately with a matching procedure, which is validated against numerical solutions. \S\,\ref{Sec:3D} performs numerical simulations for the 3D case and discusses the 3D effects. \S\,\ref{Sec:IC} presents the effects of the initial condition, where the droplet could be spreading before contacting with the wettability border.
 Some conclusions are drawn in \S~\ref{Sec:conclu}.

-\section{Governing Equations}
+\section{Governing equations}

 Consider the dynamics of a droplet on a flat and horizontal substrate featuring a \textit{chemical step}, where the wettability distribution is prescribed by a step function of the microscopic contact angle.
 The wettability border is located at $x=0$, and the contact angle at $x<0$ and $x>0$ is denoted by $\theta_1$ and $\theta_2$, respectively.
 Without loss of generality, we assume $\theta_2<\theta_1$, i.e., the region of $x>0$ is more hydrophilic.
-Initially, the droplet at equilibrium, with contact angle $\theta_1$, is placed on the hydrophobic region and just contacts the hydrophilic region.
-We investigate the subsequent droplet motion towards the hydrophilic region driven by wettability contrast.
-Both 2D and 3D situations are considered, with the latter sketched in figure~\ref{fig:sketch}.
+Before contacting the wettability border, the droplet could be spreading.
+At the instant of contact, the apparent contact angle is $\theta_0$.
+We investigate the subsequent droplet motion towards the more hydrophilic region driven by wettability contrast.
+Both 2D and 3D situations are considered, with the initial condition of the latter plotted in figure~\ref{fig:sketch}.
 The droplet is assumed to be of sufficiently small size and high viscosity such that the process is dominated by the balance between viscous and capillary forces, while inertial and gravitational effects can be neglected.
-Furthermore, we restrict ourselves within the thin-film approximation, which allows us to model the problem by employing a lubrication equation of the droplet height $h(x, y, t)$.
+Furthermore, the contact angles $\theta_0$, $\theta_1$ and $\theta_2$ are assumed to be sufficiently small, enabling the employment of a lubrication equation of the droplet height $h(x, y, t)$.
 We adopt the Navier slip condition with a slip length $\lambda$ to alleviate the contact line singularity.

 The problem is nondimensionalized through the scalings